 Action Toys

-Action Toys that used a wire instead of a rubber band as the method of propulsion had a wire bent at a 90° angle and placed against pegs in the back of each Action Toy.
-In the spot where the wire was angled, it makes a loop around the circular pivot point behind the passer's shoulder and the kicker's hip in order to hold it securely.
+Action Toys that used a wire spring instead of a rubber band as the method of propulsion had a wire bent at a 90° angle and placed against pegs in the back of each Action Toy.
+In the spot where the wire spring was angled, it made a loop around the circular pivot point behind the passer's shoulder and the kicker's hip in order to hold it securely.
 See the pictures below.
-Since the Action Toys were distributed by Post in both 1962 and 1963, maybe the wire was used in 1963 rather than the rubber band that was known to be used in 1962.
-Any collector with additional information is invited to send an e-mail.

 Post used a character named So-Hi to advertise Rice Krinkles.
 In this 1963 commercial, So-Hi demonstrates how the passer and kicker worked.
 Action Toys were also included with Rice Krinkles in 1963.
 The figures were various colors, including white, cream, red, blue, green and yellow.